Hawaii

 Public Access to Body Camera Footage

-Access to police body camera footage in Hawaii is governed by the Uniform Information Practices Act (HRS Chapter 92F).
+Access to police body camera footage in Hawaii is governed by the Uniform Information Practices Act (HRS Chapter 92F) and the UIPA framework under HRS sections 92F-13 and 92F-14.
 Footage may be available through public records requests, though exemptions exist for:

 - Ongoing investigations